9 Reasons to Choose Scotland for Your February Break

 There may still be a chill in the air, but February is a month full of magic in Scotland, with romance around every corner, snow on the hills, and lots of fun things to do in Scotland to lift you out of winter hibernation.
 Here are a few ways to make this February one to remember.

-Need time to unwind after a day of exploring Scotland’s natural beauty?
-Visit the award-winning Clachaig Inn in Glencoe.
-A favourite amongst climbers and hikers, coorie in for the night with a selection of ales and single malt whiskies from its three separate bars.
+- Visit the award-winning Clachaig Inn in Glencoe, a favourite amongst climbers and hikers, and coorie in for the night at one of its three separate bars.

-Nestled amongst the brightly painted houses of Tobermory, seek shelter at the Mishnish on the Isle of Mull – the perfect pit stop for the hungry traveller – where you will be welcomed by the warmth of the roaring fire and you can settle down to enjoy the fresh fish and shellfish on the menu.
+- Nestled amongst the brightly painted houses of Tobermory, head to Mishnish on the Isle of Mull – the perfect pit stop for the hungry traveller.

-Finally, visit the pub which was named the best pub in the Scottish Borders by the national Pub & Bar magazine, The Craw Inn for a selection of fine wine and ales, impeccable service and scrumptious food.
+- Named the best pub in the Scottish Borders by the national Pub & Bar magazine, The Craw Inn boasts fine wine, ales and scrumptious food.

 Fancy brushing up on your knowledge of Scotland’s rich history and culture?
 Have a fun day out with the whole family and explore some of Scotland’s best-loved museums and exciting exhibitions popping up throughout the month.
 With it being the UK’s first and only UNESCO City of Design, it’s no wonder that Dundee takes great pride in its ever-changing arts scene.
 At the V&A Dundee, don’t miss Michael Clark: Cosmic Dancer (open from 26 February to 4 September 2022) which will chart the life and legacy of the groundbreaking Scottish dancer and choreographer.
 Head along to the Audubon’s Birds of America exhibition at the National Museum of Scotland, a once-in-a-generation event which explores the creation of Birds in America, one of the world’s most precious books.